laasya-tankasala/DesignPatterns/src/main/java/creational/singleton/README.md

    - **Drawbacks:** impacts performance in highly concurrent systems.
 When there are a number of threads coming in, every thread shall obtain a lock, check for/get the instance and then release it and locking mechanism is very costly.

-4. **Double-Locking**
+4. **Double-checked Locking**
    - unlike Synchronized mechanism, this approach does not obtain the lock unless the instance is not yet created.
    - important to note, the instance variable is made _volatile_ to prevent cache incoherence issues.
-   - **Drawbacks:** volatile keyword is not compatible with Java 1.4 and below, and just that it's complex than other implementations.
+   - **Drawbacks:** volatile keyword is not compatible with Java 1.4 and below, and just that it's complexer than other implementations.

-Brownie: you can try ENUM Singleton instead of class.
+Brownie: Look into BillPughSingleton, StaticBlockSingleton as well, you can also try a ENUM Singleton instead of class.